amboxer21/nix-chat-ui/README.md

   Recieves data from the client the first time around and sends it out to all clients connected.
 Then after, it does nothing.
 In turn, the client produces a bad file descriptor error on the third time around.
 Indicating the server is closing the FD somewhere.

 - The GTK_client
   Needs more functionality.
 Most importantly, it needs to take the data in the text entry buffer and send it to the server.
-I am unsure at this momnet of the exact steops that need to be taken in order to achieve this.
-I assume i would need to convert the standard GTK UTF-8 to binary.
+I am unsure at this moment of the exact steps that need to be taken in order to achieve this.
+I assume I would need to convert the standard GTK UTF-8 to binary.
 Also, the client must display sent, as well as recieved, data in the top textview/scrollable window.

   Any ideas, feel free to add.